margusliinev/default-starter/README.md

 # Default Starter

+Note: I no longer use this starter for new projects:

+I am now using NestJS with Prisma ORM on the backend for most projects. <br>
+On the client side I mainly use React with Redux and serve that up with NestJS.

+---

 Default Starter is a basic NodeJS & Express server that provides a solid boilerplate for new projects.
 It includes a basic authentication flow and CRUD operations for managing user information such as profile and passwords.
 This repository serves as a starting point for building robust applications with a strong foundation.

 ## Technologies